Monthly commentary discusses recent developments across both the Core and Diversified Bond Funds.

 1 All returns and fund details are a) based on Series F units; b) net of fees; c) annualized if period is greater than one year; d) as at February 28, 2019; e) 2010 annual returns are from 08/05/10 to 12/31/10.

-The Fund is generally exposed to the following risks.
-See the prospectus of the Fund for a description of these risks: capital depletion risk (Series T, Series FT, Series PT, Series PFT, Series QT, and Series QFT units only); concentration risk; credit risk; currency risk; cybersecurity risk; derivatives risk; exchange traded funds risk; foreign investment risk; inflation risk; interest rate risk; regulatory risk; securities lending, repurchase and reverse repurchase transactions risk; series risk; short selling risk; substantial unitholder risk; tax risk.
+The Funds are generally exposed to the following risks.
+See the prospectus of the Funds for a description of these risks: capital depletion risk (Series T, Series FT, Series PT, Series PFT, Series QT, and Series QFT units only); concentration risk; credit risk; currency risk; cybersecurity risk; derivatives risk; exchange traded funds risk; foreign investment risk; inflation risk; interest rate risk; regulatory risk; securities lending, repurchase and reverse repurchase transactions risk; series risk; short selling risk; substantial unitholder risk; tax risk.

 The opinions, estimates and projections (“information”) contained within this report are solely those of Ninepoint Partners LP and are subject to change without notice.
 Ninepoint Partners makes every effort to ensure that the information has been derived from sources believed to be reliable and accurate.
 However, Ninepoint Partners assumes no responsibility for any losses or damages, whether direct or indirect, which arise out of the use of this information.
 Ninepoint Partners is not under any obligation to update or keep current the information contained herein.
 The information should not be regarded by recipients as a substitute for the exercise of their own judgment.
 Please contact your own personal advisor on your particular circumstances.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any investment funds managed by Ninepoint Partners LP.
 Any reference to a particular company is for illustrative purposes only and should not to be considered as investment advice or a recommendation to buy or sell nor should it be considered as an indication of how the portfolio of any investment fund managed by Ninepoint Partners LP is or will be invested.
 Ninepoint Partners LP and/or its affiliates may collectively beneficially own/control 1% or more of any class of the equity securities of the issuers mentioned in this report.
 Ninepoint Partners LP and/or its affiliates may hold short position in any class of the equity securities of the issuers mentioned in this report.
 During the preceding 12 months, Ninepoint Partners LP and/or its affiliates may have received remuneration other than normal course investment advisory or trade execution services from the issuers mentioned in this report.